 QuickBooks offers accounting software that’s designed for non-experts.
 Using a professional accounting program such as QuickBooks helps you save time and makes it simple to manage your books more accurately and with fewer hassles.
 It can also help you save money as QuickBooks automates many tasks and guides you to make the best decisions for your business.
 For example, automated invoicing makes it easier to get paid promptly by your clients.
 You can also save money on taxes by maximizing deductions.

 QuickBooks Online has many of the same features as the desktop version without the need to download software to your computer.
-Many businesses today are gravitating towards cloud computing, which is often simpler and more flexible than installing the software.
+Many businesses today are gravitating towards cloud computing, which is often simpler and more flexible than installing software.
 The online version is also more accessible for team members spread in different locations, using various devices and operating systems.

 QuickBooks Online, however, isn’t merely a cloud-based version of the desktop version.
 There are certain differences between the two versions, some of which we’ll discuss below.
 Here are some of the advantages and features you’ll find with QuickBooks Online: